Stefanone91/kafka-events-emitter/README.md

 - Publish message
 - Subscribe to messages

-If you choose option 1, command will prompt you the event message to send.
-There you can:
+If you choose option 1, command will prompt you to choose for an event message to send by reading ones in the template folder.

-- paste an event (pasted event will be sent)
-- leave it blank (event will be loaded from message.json file)
+You can also enable a "paste message" option that allows you to paste code inside terminal.

 ### Kafka explorer UI